January 3, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Planning

 Dave’s Reply:

-Thanks for your electrical question Dave.
+Thanks for your electrical wiring question Dave.

-Planning and Extending Electrical Wiring
+Adding Electrical Wiring

-- The good thing is that there is obviously a neutral and a hot wire present in the switch box, the only problem is that the power is run through the switch, so the solution would be to connect to the power source before the switch.
-What is unknown here is what you intend to do with this extended circuit that is now feeding the upstairs area, so you need to plan out how the circuit will be used, and realize that the amount of power will be limited because it is a branch off of an existing circuit downs stairs which is being used for other devices.
+- What is unknown here is what you intend to do with this extended circuit that is now feeding the upstairs area.
+Therefore, you need to plan out how the circuit will be used, and realize that the amount of power will be limited because it is a branch off of an existing circuit in the downs stair area which is being used for other devices.

 - You also have the option of having a qualified electrical contractor take care of all of this for you as well.